-Covid 19 coronavirus: What the lockdown in New Zealand means for parents with shared custody
+Covid-19 coronavirus: What the lockdown in New Zealand means for parents with shared custody

-The announcement that New Zealand is now on alert level 3 and will progress into alert level 4 at 11.59pm on Wednesday.

-Across the country, people are now spending the next few hours and days figuring out the many ways in which this lockdown will impact their personal lives.
+After today's announcement that New Zealand is on Covid-19 alert level 3 - and will progress to alert level 4 on Wednesday - people across the country are figuring out the many ways it will impact their personal lives.

-Among these are parents with shared custody of children who will go back in forth between households in self-isolation over the next four weeks.
+Among them are parents with shared custody of children who will go back and forth between households in self-isolation over the next four weeks.

-Director-general of Health Ashley Bloomfield today said that children in shared custody arrangements can go between parents' households as long as they live within the same community.
+Director-General of Health Ashley Bloomfield today said children in shared custody arrangements can go between parents' households as long as they live within the same community.

 This means that, for example, if a child spends time with a parent in Auckland and a parent in Christchurch, it is likely that travel restrictions will see that child spending the lockdown period with one of the parents.
 This is to minimise the risk of Covid-19 spread.